from £47 /night help Price for guests, Nights approx:

-Mill cottage is a one-bedroomed cottage oozing with charm and perfectly designed for corporate lets and holidays of a week or longer.
+Mill cottage is a one-bedroomed cottage oozing with charm and quaintness.
 In addition to the gorgeous interiors and Free wifi the cottage boasts a private patio garden suitable for those long summer evenings .
 A fully serviced rate is also available for corporate lets.
 The cottage is suitable for two guests for long stays and pets are welcome.

 Choose Mill cottage and you'll enjoy the sort of comfort that you would expect from a boutique hotel with the flexibility that self-catering offers.

 |Size||Sleeps up to 2, 1 bedrooms|

 |Will consider||Corporate bookings, House swap, Long term lets (over 1 month)|

 |Nearest travel links||Nearest airport: Gatwick 40 km, Nearest railway: Shoreham-by-Sea 10 km|